PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 The complete verification took around 15mins on a laptop with Core-i5 8300H CPU and 32GB of RAM.

-After running

 ### Synthetic Bug Insertion and Bug Finding Using ILA Verification  ###

 In this artifact, we provide two exammples of bugs.

-Please first return to the example directory by:
+Please first return to the AES example directory by:
 ```
 cd ~/aes-demo/
 ```